prajwalnayaka/UEBA/README.md

 # UEBA
 ___

 UEBA stands for User & Entity Behavior Analysis.
-Its the process of identifying a baseline normal behavior, training a machine learning model to learn the characteristics of the normal behabvior and using it to identify and isolate outliers.
+Its the process of identifying a baseline normal behavior, training a machine learning model to learn the characteristics of the normal behavior and using it to identify and isolate outliers.

 In light of the security failure of Rainbow 6:Seige of Ubisoft in late December of 2025, I created a very rudimentary and barebones dataset of "game admins".
 Since real admin logs are sensitive/private, I created a synthetic dataset using Python's Faker and NumPy.
 It has 5 admin entities, whose actions are logged over a period of 30 days.